colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 + <tt>join()</tt> a process group
 + <tt>register()</tt> an event handler
-+ <tt>send()</tt> an atomic multicast [5] message to the rest of your process group
++ <tt>send()</tt> an atomic multicast message to the rest of your process group.

-The library handles a bunch of knitty gritty details for you, such as bringing newly joined processes up to speed, and ensuring that partitioned groups never suffer from "split-brain" problems.
+These primitives provide two crucial guarantees:

++ Atomic multicast means that if *any* correct node gets the message, every live node will eventually get the message.
+That implies that if any live node ever gets the link failure notification, you can rest assure that one of your future masters will get it.
++ The <tt>join()</tt> protocol ensures that every node always know who's a member of its group, and that everyone has the same view of who is alive and who is not.
+Failures results in a group change, but everyone will guarantee on the order in which the failure occurred.

 With virtual synchrony, we no longer need a single master; atomic multicast means that there is a single order of messages observed by all members of the